-His passion for bringing a modern edge to the classics of the Great American Songbook, as well as his original songs, earned his album "Shade" a "Top 5 CD of the Year" by the Jazz Education Journal.
+David has long been known for bringing a modern edge to the classics of the Great American Songbook.
+His album "Shade" was named a "Top 5 CD of the Year" by the Jazz Education Journal.
 Cadence Magazine said "he phrases like a saxophone player and is as slippery and hip as the young Mel Tormé."
 Herb Wong, one of the west coast's leading jazz experts, wrote “I haven’t been this moved by a performance of ‘For All We Know’ since Carmen McRae.”

-David's current project is called "Thornewood", a forthcoming album where he mixes and matches elements of jazz and Americana: Cole Porter and Harold Arlen right next to John Denver and Townes Van Zandt.
+David's recent release is called "Thornewood", an album that explores the sweet spot between Jazz and Americana: Cole Porter and Harold Arlen placed next to John Denver and Townes Van Zandt.
 Special guests on the album include Paula Cole, Peter Eldridge, Jason Palmer, Walter Smith III, and Sara Caswell.

-Founded in 2014 by David Thorne Scott after a stint performing with the legendary Four Freshmen, the Vintage Vocal Quartet is comprised of double-threat singer/instrumentalists who vocalize and harmonize while keeping a steady beat on bass, guitar, piano and trumpet.
-The group's repertoire is inspired by groups like Glenn Miller’s Modernaires, the Nat King Cole Trio, the Andrews Sisters, and Tommy Dorsey’s Pied Pipers, as well as singers like Bing Crosby, Frank Sinatra, Ella Fitzgerald, and Jo Stafford.
+David is the founder of the Vintage Vocal Quartet, comprised of double-threat singer/instrumentalists who vocalize and harmonize while keeping a steady beat on bass, guitar, piano and trumpet.
+The group's repertoire is inspired by groups like Glenn Miller’s Modernaires, the Nat King Cole Trio, the Andrews Sisters, and Tommy Dorsey’s Pied Pipers.

 DYAD is the duo of David Thorne Scott and Mark Shilansky.
 They blow up audience expectations of "a singer plus an accompanist" by singing in harmony and playing percussion, bass, mandolin and trumpet.
-They view varied musical styles — including classical, folk, theater, the Beatles, and (why not?)
-80’s pop music — through a jazz lens.
-This chamber duo is perfectly suited for smaller concert venues, but has also been featured in larger halls.
+They view varied musical styles — including classical, folk, theater, the Beatles, and 80’s pop music — through a jazz lens.